Estimating Fold Changes from Partially Observed Outcomes with Applications in Microbial Metagenomics: Model

-If we aim to compare log-mean differences across levels of a covariate to typical such differences across taxa, we might choose to impose identifiability by requiring $\text{median}_{j=1, \ldots, J}(\beta_{kj}) = 0$.
-The robustness of the median is attractive: if few taxa exhibit large differences in mean concentration across levels of a covariate, this will in general minimally impact a median effect if most effects are small.
-By contrast, centering by a non-robust measure of location (e.g., mean) may result in unwanted behavior, because a single large effect $\beta_{kj}$ will pull the mean away from the bulk of taxa (Figure \ref{fig:compare_centering}).
+\textit{ \textbf{Example 1: } We contrast two scenarios: assuming that $\beta_{kj'} = 0$, and imposing the constraint that $\beta_{kj'} = 0$.
+In situations where a ``reference category'' is known to have $\beta_{kj'} = 0$, the constraint $\beta_{kj'} = 0$ means that $\beta_{kj}$ can be interpreted as the log-fold difference in $\mathbb{E}W_{\cdot j}$ across groups that differ by one unit in $X_{\cdot k}$.
+Therefore, knowledge of a reference category allows interpretation of parameters as fold-differences in mean abundances $W$.
+In contrast, when no such category is known, $\beta_{kj}$ is not identifiable from data $\mathbf{Y}$.
+Imposing the constraint $\beta_{kj'} = 0$ means that $\beta_{kj}$ can be interpreted as the log-fold difference in $\mathbb{E}W_{\cdot j}$ across groups that differ by one unit in $X_{\cdot k}$, minus the corresponding log-fold difference in $\mathbb{E}W_{\cdot j'}$.
+That is, $\beta_{kj}$ can only be interpreted relative to $\beta_{kj'}$.} Identifiability can also be imposed relative to all categories, rather than relative to a specific category.
+We first consider constraining $\text{median}_{j=1, \ldots, J}(\beta_{kj}) = 0$ for all $k$.
+The robustness of the median is attractive, as no single large effect size will impact the median (Supplementary Figure 1).
 However, the median is not a differentiable function of $\beta_k$ (its total derivative is not guaranteed to exist), which substantially complicates inference (see Section \ref{sec:inference}).
-Accordingly, we propose a smooth approximation to the median that shares its robustness properties, that is, the pseudo-Huber loss $g_{p}(\beta_k) = \arg \min_c \sum_{j=1}^J h_\delta\left(\beta_{kj} - c\right)$ for $h_\delta(x) = \delta^2 \left(\sqrt{1 + \left( x/\delta \right)^2} -1 \right)$ for prespecified parameter $\delta >0$ \citep{barron2019general}.
-The pseudo-Huber loss is approximately quadratic in a neighborhood of 0 and asymptotically approaches the function $|x|/\delta$ for large $x$.
-The parameter $\delta$ controls the size of the quadratic region around zero: as $\delta \downarrow 0$, $g_{p}(\beta_k)$ approaches the median, and as $\delta \rightarrow \infty$, it approaches the mean.
-We propose $\delta = 0.1$ as a reasonable default for many applications, though empiricially we find that care is warranted when covariates are on very different scales.
-While we propose $g_p$ as the default constrained function, any smooth $g$ satisfying $g(\beta_k + \alpha) = g(\beta_k) + \alpha$ is reasonable, and the most appropriate constraint will depend on the scientific setting.
+Accordingly, we propose a smooth approximation to the median that shares its robustness properties: the pseudo-Huber loss $g_{p}(\beta_k) = \arg \min_c \sum_{j=1}^J h_\gamma\left(\beta_{kj} - c\right)$ for $h_\gamma(x) = \gamma^2 \left(\sqrt{1 + \left( x/\gamma \right)^2} -1 \right)$ for prespecified parameter $\gamma >0$ \citep{barron2019general}.
+The pseudo-Huber loss is approximately quadratic in a neighborhood of 0 and asymptotically approaches the function $|x|/\gamma$ for large $x$.
+The parameter $\gamma$ controls the size of the quadratic region around zero: as $\gamma \downarrow 0$, $g_{p}(\beta_k)$ approaches the median, and as $\gamma \rightarrow \infty$, it approaches the mean.
+We propose $\gamma = 0.1$ as a reasonable default for many applications, though empirically we find that care is warranted when covariates are on very different scales.
+The following example illustrates that enforcing identifiability via the smoothed median constraint does not imply any structural assumptions on $\beta$.